 The particular genius of the Brandless marketing campaign is undeniable.
-The company understands that in order to attract loyal customers in a quickly evolving marketplace, marketing strategies must stay firmly in touch with the values of its core audience.
+The company understands that to attract loyal customers in a quickly evolving marketplace, marketing strategies must stay firmly in touch with its core audience’s values.

-For Brandless, the recognition of the digital age’s value system works as the foundation of a smart take on branding.
+For Brandless, the digital age’s value system’s recognition works as the foundation of an intelligent take on branding.

-In Brandless’ world, a product’s typical accouterment of a striking logo, carefully crafted tagline, and exciting packaging design are distracting from their core product, and lack the simple messaging it seeks to deliver to the consumer.
+In Brandless’s world, a product’s typical accouterment of a striking logo, carefully crafted tagline, and exciting packaging design distracts from their core product and lacks the simple messaging it seeks to deliver to the consumer.

-For an entire generation fixated on tracking every moment of their lives (the quantified self), and hacking their bodies (and minds) to perform at their ultimate best, the purity and simplicity of Brandless’ products make them alluring.
+For an entire generation fixated on tracking every moment of their lives and hacking their bodies (and minds) to perform at their ultimate best, the purity and simplicity of Brandless’s products make them alluring.

 What you see, Brandless seems to be saying, is most definitely what you get.

-Each Brandless product is packaged in a box with an ultra clean, simple aesthetic listing only the attributes of the food.
+Each Brandless product is packaged in a box with an ultra-clean, simple aesthetic listing only the food attributes.
 This is where Brandless showcases an integral part of their value system and appeal.

 Each product has a descriptor placed in the middle of the product’s package graphics (label) and runs down the checklist of two to five descriptors, each one a reason to buy in and of itself: organic, non-GMO, no added sugar, no artificial preservatives, or gluten-free.

-This effectively avoids the confusing “false narratives” of most food packaging, leaving Brandless to outshine their competition with simple, clean design that gets right down to business.
+This effectively avoids the confusing false narratives of most food packaging, leaving Brandless to outshine their competition with a simple, clean design that gets right down to business.

-Time is important to most people, and even on the subconscious level, not having to overthink a purchase because you know what you’re getting up front is overwhelmingly appealing.
+Time is vital to most people, and even on the subconscious level, not having to overthink a purchase because you know what you’re getting upfront is overwhelmingly appealing.

-The sparseness and clarity of everything about Brandless and its products are defining values that further emphasize the core foundation of their products.
+The sparseness and clarity of everything about Brandless and its products define values that further emphasize the core foundation of their products.

 And then there’s that $3 price tag.

-As an added bonus, Brandless appeals to the most prized millennial value of all: humanitarianism.
+As a bonus, Brandless appeals to the most prized millennial value of all: humanitarianism.

-By surfacing those values throughout your product line, product packaging, and business plan, you end up with something incredibly powerful.
-So powerful, in fact, that you can dispense with the usual come-ons and packaging hand-waving altogether.
+By surfacing those values throughout your product line and product packaging, you end up with something compelling.
+So powerful that you can dispense with the usual come-ons and packaging hand-waving altogether.

 Tell a story

-The best brands tell a compelling story to their audience and that story that acts as the backbone of a brand’s identity.
+The best brands tell a compelling story to their audience, and that story acts as the backbone of a brand’s identity.

 A good brand story focuses on a central theme in every form of communication from your business.
 It should inform your design choices and underscore your business’ value proposition.

-How you choose to communicate your brand’s story is central to connecting with your customers and forming real, lasting relationships with them.
+How you choose to communicate your brand’s story is central to connecting with your customers and forming genuine, lasting relationships with them.

 Manon Herzog, a global brand strategist and co-founder of Herzog & Schindler, elaborates on this idea.
 She says: